-The use of tadpoles in these experiments was approved by the University of California, Santa Barbara Institutional Animal Care and Use Committee (protocol #).
-Sequoia-Kings Canyon and Yosemite National Parks permitted the research (), and we thank Danny Boiano for providing logistical support in the field.
-We thank Dan Dawson, Roland Knapp, and the staff at the Sierra Nevada Aquatic Research Laboratory for providing research and housing facilities and for logistical support.
-This research was supported by National Science Foundation Ecology and Evolution of Infectious Disease program (EF-0723563), by the University of California Natural Reserve System Mildred E. Mathias Grant for Graduate Student Research, the Henry Luce Foundation Environmental Science to Solutions Fellowship, and UCSB Department of Ecology, Evolution, and Marine Biology.
-We thank Stephen DeLisle, Michael McFarlin, Garrison Loope, Michael Hernandez and Madelynn Johnston, Cord Dorcey, Andrea Jani, Mary Toothman, and Tate Tunstall for their assistance in the field and laboratory, and Nikki Gantos, Patricia Monie, and Dominique Monie for sewing the enclosures.
+The use of tadpoles in these experiments was approved by the University of California, Santa Barbara Institutional Animal Care and Use Committee (protocol #??).
+Administrators at Sequoia-Kings Canyon (SKCNP) and Yosemite National Parks permitted the research (?????) and I thank Danny Boiano from SKCNP for providing field logistical support.
+I thank Dan Dawson, Roland Knapp, and the staff at the Sierra Nevada Aquatic Research Laboratory for providing research and housing facilities and for logistical support.
+This research was supported by the National Science Foundation’s Ecology and Evolution of Infectious Disease program (EF-0723563), a University of California Natural Reserve System Mildred E. Mathias Grant for Graduate Student Research, a Henry Luce Foundation Environmental Science to Solutions Fellowship, and the UCSB Department of Ecology, Evolution, and Marine Biology.
+I thank Stephen DeLisle, Michael McFarlin, Garrison Loope, Michael Hernandez, Madelynn Johnston, Cord Dorcey, Andrea Jani, Mary Toothman, and Tate Tunstall for their assistance in the field and laboratory, and Nikki Gantos, Patricia Monie, and Dominique Monie for assistance in constructing the enclosures.
 Sally Holbrook and Scott Cooper provided valuable comments that enhanced the research and the manuscript.

-Literature Cited
+Literature Cited [Insure that reference format is consistent.]

 Alford, R. A. 1999.
 Ecology: resource use, competition, and predation.
-Tadpoles: The Biology of Anuran Larvae:240–278.
+In Tadpoles: The Biology of Anuran Larvae:240–278.

 Altig, R., and W. McDearman.
 1975.
 PERCENT ASSIMILATION AND CLEARANCE TIMES OF 5 ANURAN TADPOLES.
 Herpetologica 31:67–69.